 Data Center Operations and Management provides a highly optimized command center and robust data center infrastructure management services to help you keep pace with rapidly changing IT challenges.
 Gain tactics to more efficiently manage your IT infrastructure and costs over the data center lifecycle.
 Follow a time—tested roadmap to command center maturation, from standardization to consolidation, virtualization and optimization.
 Take a scalable, modular approach using best practices, tools, metrics and skilled resources.

-Managed Services for Data Center enable you to focus on the business applications deployed on your infrastructure.
+Data Center Network Managed Services enable you to focus on the business applications deployed on your infrastructure.
 These applications serve important business needs.
 Your infrastructure needs to serve employees consistently, reliably, and in more locations as they increasingly become more mobile.
 Additionally, the number of applications is growing.
 Energy requirements and costs are rising as the infrastructure gets more complex.
-Managed Services for Data Center help you increase the operational efficiency of your data center and create a more efficient infrastructure.
+Data Center Network Managed Services help you increase the operational efficiency of your data center and create a more efficient infrastructure.
 It can help you to deliver a consistently high level of performance and support your growing information management needs.

 Take a holistic, system based approach to data center security with Cisco Application Centric Infrastructure security solutions.
 These solutions provide a common policy based operational model across Cisco Application Centric Infrastructure ready networks.
 As a result, you can reduce cost and complexity without compromising data center functionality.
 Cisco Application Centric Infrastructure security solutions can be managed as a pool of resources, allowing administrators to intelligently stitch them to applications and transactions using the Cisco Application Policy Infrastructure Controller (APIC).